sjspielman/datascience_final_assignment/README.md

 + Use points within your line plot to emphasize the time points
 + Color lines based on `covid_type`

+Alternatively, you may make a *bar plot* showing counts over time, where you color bars based on `covid_type` (either dodged or stacked, your call!).

 There should be user-input widgets associated with each plot that indicate what should be plotted:

 **For NYT data, there must be at least SEVEN widgets:** (more widgets might get you some bonus if they make sense and work!)